Pros and Cons of Key Open Source Databases

-There are many open source database software solutions or DBMS (DataBase Management Systems).
+There are many open source databases or DBMS (DataBase Management Systems).
 Types include relational database, relational object, sql, no-sql, new-sql, xml databases, and several more.
 This blog will cover open source database software options for the RDBMS space.

 Postgresql, MariaDB, and MySQL are the most popular databases available.
 Below, we will be comparing them, their performance, benefits, and drawbacks of each type.

-Note: these open source database software comparisons are not all “apples to apples,” as some of these software packages provide features that others do not.
+Note: These open source databases are not all “apples to apples,” as some of these software packages provide features that others do not.

 Some items we will compare are listed below: